hucik14/rational-linkages/docs/source/general/installation.rst

     pip install rational-linkages[opt]

-for installing also optional dependencies (ipython - inline plotting from console, gmpy2 - faster symbolic computations, exudyn - multibody simulations).
+for installing also optional dependencies (ipython - inline plotting from console, gmpy2 - faster symbolic computations, exudyn - multibody simulations, numpy-stl - work with meshes in exudyn).

 B) from source as editable package: